 close to IC301 and that is how I found D301.
 From a cold start, I could warm it

 up and the deck would immediately fail, then cool it by touching with my finger

 and the deck would stablize.
 Replaced the diode and the deck runs fine now.

-But pin 1 of IC301 is also common to IC 201, so why did the set work ok on quartz lock?
+So why did the set work ok on quartz lock?
 The reason the set worked ok in the quartz locked position is that when the green LED is on, it too is connected to D301 through a 180 ohm resistor.
-I suspect the added load on the 5V zener, bringing the Zener voltage back down to 5V.
+This added a load on the 5V zener, bringing the Zener voltage back down to 5V.
 It might be better to change D301 to 4.5V in order to lower VIH and improve the stability of the CD4011.

 Problem #2 Speed OK with Quartz Lock off.
 With Quarz Lock on, after a few minutes, green lamp begins to flash on and off randomly and speed goes haywire.
 This turns out to usually be a bad pitch slider internal switch contact.
 But the best way to trouble shoot is the following.
 Find the pitch control connector on the main board.
 Connect pins 6 and 7 together.
 If the problem goes away, it is the the slider. if the problem remains. measure the voltage at pin 13.
 If it shows to be about 2.5 volts then the LED is ok.
 If it varies between 2.5 and 0, the LED is shorting out and is defective.
 Measure voltage at D301, it should be 5.1 volts.
 If it varies between 5.1 and 0, D301 is shorting out.
 If it is greater than 5V the zener is open.
 For all you modifiers out there, this is one area that could use some attention. the 5V zener could be better replaced with a 78L05 regulator.